-To show that patterns in the SCDS market are consistent with country shocks propagating through the network, Table II exploits two natural experiments.
-Panels A1 and A2 document the ripple effect of the Japanese triple-disasters (earthquake, tsunami, and radioactive fallout) in March 2011 while Panels B1 and B2 document the ripple effect of the Wuhan Covid-19 lockdown in January 2020.
+To show that patterns in the SCDS market are consistent with country shocks propagating through the network, we examine two natural experiments in Table 2.
+Panels A1 and A2 document the ripple effect of the Japanese tripledisasters (earthquake, tsunami, and radioactive fallout) in March 2011 while Panels B1 and B2 document the ripple effect of the Wuhan COVID-19 lockdown in January 2020.
 In the right side of each panel, we focus on the three weeks surrounding the event.
-In Panels A1 and A2, we define the event as March 11, 2011 (the day the Earthquake hit Japan's east coast), with week W0 being the event week.
-In Panels B1 and B2, we define the event as January 23, 2020 (the day the central government of China imposed a lockdown in Wuhan and other cities in Hubei to quarantine the initial COVID-19 outbreak).
-In the left side of the panels, we zoom in on the four days surrounding the event with day T0 being the event day.
+In Panels A1 and A2, we define the event as March 11, 2011 (the day the earthquake hit Japan's east coast), with week W0 being the event week.
+In Panels B1 and B2, we define the event as January 23, 2020 (the day the central government of China imposed a lockdown in Wuhan and other cities in Hubei